Union of Benefices Act 1860

 The Union of Benefices Act 1860 (23 & 24 Vict. c.
-142) was legislation which prevented the need for other acts if following its prescribed three-stage scheme.
-It enabled reduction of the number of parish churches and vicars/rectors in London's "Metropolis", as defined by a narrower Act five years before.
+142) was an act of the Parliament of the United Kingdom which prevented the need for other acts if following its prescribed three-stage scheme.
+It enabled reduction of the number of parish churches and vicars/rectors in London's "Metropolis", as defined by a narrower act of Parliament, the Metropolis Management Act 1855 (18 & 19 Vict. c.
+120), five years before.
 It instead allowed commissions to recommend dissolution to various parties, which would then be a formality agreed by Order-in-Council.

 It was chiefly used for the City of London, as its residential population declined in favour of commercial land use in the second half of the 19th century.